Everest Base Camp Trek-14 Days

 Overnight at a Guesthouse

-Meals: Breakfast, Lunch, and Dinner included
+Breakfast, Lunch, and Dinner included

-Day 09 : Trek to Everest Base Camp and then back to Gorak Shep
+Day 9: Trek to Everest Base Camp (5,364 m / 17,598 ft) and then back to Gorak Shep (5,190 m / 17,028 ft), 8-9 hrs

 Today’s journey is divided into two parts.
 We first make our way from Lobuche to Gorak Shep, following the trail along the Khumbu Glacier with views of Mt.
 Nuptse rising above us.
 After reaching the small settlement of Gorak Shep, we continue toward Everest Base Camp.

 This stretch of the trek takes us across rough and rocky terrain.
 The landscape here is striking, with the vast Khumbu Glacier and dramatic Khumbu Icefall accompanying us along the way.
-Reaching Everest Base Camp is a powerful moment—standing at the foot of the highest mountain on earth, surrounded by towering peaks like Everest, Nuptse, and Pumori.
+Reaching Everest Base Camp is a powerful moment, standing at the foot of the highest mountain on earth, surrounded by towering peaks like Everest, Nuptse, and Pumori.

 During the trekking season, we may also meet climbers preparing for their summit attempts.
 After spending time at base camp, we return to Gorak Shep for the night.